-- Counsels fiduciaries, including investment fiduciaries of plans sponsored by employers in the financial services industry, among others, on plan governance and best practices for plan fiduciaries, the administration of retirement plans and welfare plans, and on the formulation and implementation of policies for the investment of retirement plan assets
+Fiduciaries (including investment fiduciaries of plans sponsored by employers in the financial services industry) seek Sharon’s advice on plan governance and best practices for plan fiduciaries, the administration of retirement plans and welfare plans, and on the formulation and implementation of policies for the investment of retirement plan assets.

-Before joining Epstein Becker Green, Ms. Lippett was an attorney in the Compensation, Governance & ERISA Group of a large international law firm.
-Prior to practicing law, Ms. Lippett was a compensation and benefits manager in the corporate headquarters of a major U.S. corporation.
+Before joining Epstein Becker Green, Sharon was an attorney in the Compensation, Governance & ERISA Group of a large global law firm.

-- Advised asset managers on the requirements applicable to an ERISA plan asset fund
+- Advised various asset managers on the requirements applicable to an ERISA plan asset fund.

 - Rutgers University School of Law – Newark (J.D.)